AlexanderJCS/reina-vk/README.md

 ## Building

 Building Reina is simple.
-First, clone the repository:
+First ensure that the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) is installed.
+Then, clone the repository:
 ```shell
 $ git clone
 $ cd reina-vk